centrifuge/documentation/README.md

 ### Images

-Place all the static images under `docs/images` folder and add the relative path of the image along with alt tag in the Markdown file like below
+Place all the static images under `docs/` folder close to the relevant content and add the relative path of the image along with alt tag in the Markdown file like below

 ```md